deepskystacker/DSS/Installers/README.txt

 5. Display a warning message saying that DeepSkyStacker won't de-Bayer 8-bit FITS images.

+6. Change code to read TIFF files in strips instead of by scanline.
+This can reduce the time to read the image by as much as a factor of 3.

-6. Refactor code to read TIFF files and use OpenMP - about 4-5 times faster
+7. Refactor the code to decode the TIFF file we just read and also use OpenMP.
+Time to decode the image reduced by about 4-5 times.

 Welcome to DeepSkyStacker 4.2.3